ramacarlucho/evmos/tests/e2e/README.md

 Testing a chain upgrade is a three step process:

 1. Build a chain initializer docker image with pre-upgrade version (e.g. `v3`)
+2. Make sure the docker tag for evmos pre-upgrade version is correctly set (e.g. `v3`)
-2. Build a chain initializer docker image with post-upgrade version (e.g. `v4`)
+3. Build a docker image for the evmos post-upgrade version (e.g. `v4`)
-3. Run tests on pre-upgrade version
+4. Run tests

 ### Create `pre-upgrade` image